ibm-cloud-docs/watson-knowledge-studio/language-support.md

 Support includes the ability to add documents in these languages to a workspace, add dictionaries, run pre-annotation, use the ground truth editor to annotate documents, and train a machine learning model.
 When you select a language, the system applies language-specific templates to handle dictionary entries, text tokenization, and sentence segmentation.
 For information about how the system handles dictionaries in different languages, see [Dictionaries](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-dictionaries#wks_dictionaries).

-> **Note:** The rule editor and rule-based model cannot handle bidirectional text, so cannot be used with Arabic documents.
+The rule editor and rule-based model cannot handle bidirectional text, so cannot be used with Arabic documents.

-> **Restrictions:**
->
+{: important}

+## Restrictions
+{: #lang-restrictions}

-> Because of character restrictions in the underlying machine learning technology, entries in the type system cannot contain spaces and can include only the following ASCII characters:
+Because of character restrictions in the underlying machine learning technology, entries in the type system cannot contain spaces and can include only the following ASCII characters:

->
-> - A through Z and a through z
+- A through Z and a through z
-> - 0 through 9
+- 0 through 9
-> - The underscore character: _
+- The underscore character: _

->
-> The following rules also apply:
+The following rules also apply:

->
-> - The first character in the name must be alphabetical.
+- The first character in the name must be alphabetical.
-> - The entity type name length cannot exceed 64 characters.
+- The entity type name length cannot exceed 64 characters.
-> - The relation type name length cannot exceed 128 characters.
+- The relation type name length cannot exceed 128 characters.

->
-> Thus, for example, when a human annotator annotates Japanese text in the ground truth editor, the entity type and relation type names that can be applied will not be in Japanese.
+Thus, for example, when a human annotator annotates Japanese text in the ground truth editor, the entity type and relation type names that can be applied will not be in Japanese.

 ### Related tasks